SDSilicus/ccda-xslt-vulnerabilities/README.md

   document.body.appendChild(i);"></table>
 ```

-Well, that's a good start but it'll only ever work if the user moves the mouse
+That's a good start but it'll only ever work if the user moves the mouse
 over what could be a small, isolated table in the C-CDA document.
 Let's fix
-that by applying some styles:
+that with some snazzy styling:

 ```
 <table style="height: 100%;